 About thirty-five graduate students are in residence at any given time, while others spend a year or more abroad to study or conduct research.
-The heart of the Department is the recently renovated Burnam Classical Library, the world's most comprehensive library for advanced research in Classics (with ca. 260,000 volumes).
-The department's Tytus Fellowships bring an additional nine to twelve researchers to the Department each year.
-About fifty undergraduate majors profit from the vibrant scholarly community, while an Outreach Program takes faculty and graduate students to area schools.
-The department's full lecture series, including sponsored by the Archaeological Institute of America, attract audeinces from the larger academic and lay community in the Cincinnati area.
-The Department edits an international scholarly journal, the Bulletin of the American Society of Papyrologists, as well as Nestor, a bibliographic resource for Aegean Prehistory.
-Archaeological fieldwork is currently being conducted in Greece at Pylos, Knossos, and Isthmia, in Italy at Pompeii, and Turkey at Gordion, and in Isreal at Caesarea Maritima.
+In the heart of the Department is the recently renovated Burnam Classical Library, the world's most comprehensive library for advanced research in Classics (with some 275,000 volumes).
+The department's Tytus Fellowships bring an additional nine to twelve researchers to the Department each year, in addition to many shorter-term visitors.
+About thirty undergraduate majors profit from the vibrant scholarly community, while an Outreach Program takes faculty and graduate students to more than 100 area schools each year.
+The department's lecture series, including those sponsored by the Archaeological Institute of America, attract audiences from the larger academic and lay community in the Cincinnati area.
+The Department edits an international scholarly journal, the Bulletin of the American Society of Papyrologists, as well as Nestor, a bibliographic resource for Aegean Prehistory, and sponsors continuing series of publications for Pylos, Keos, and Troy.
+Faculty organize or particiapte in archaeological fieldwork in Greece at Pylos, Knossos, and Isthmia, and the Athenian Agora, in Italy at Pompeii and Tharros in Sardinia, in Turkey at Gordion, and in Israel at Caesarea Maritima.

 Presentation on 100 years of Archaeology by UC Classics at Urban Artifact in Northside as part of the "Science on Tap" series.
 Consider it Outreach.
 Kathleen will do the presentation, and Anna will bring some artifacts.
 All are welcome.
 Invite your classes (if they are 21 or older, of course)!